a-tonchev/rest-api-boilerplate/README.md

-# KOA Rest API Boilerplate with mongodb driver
+# uWS Rest API Boilerplate with mongodb driver
-Boilerplate for Rest API based on node js, KOA and mongo driver with JSON Schema validation (which is native for mongo)
+Boilerplate for Rest API based on node js, uWebsockets.JS and mongo driver with JSON Schema validation (which is native for mongo)

 ## Requirements
 - NodeJS > 12